envycointeam/envycoin/README.md

 http://fractalco.in/

 ## License
-Fractalcoin is released under the terms of the MIT license.
+Bitchcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 ## Development and contributions